designrails/mcp-playground/README.md

 ## Use Design Rails in Your Own Project

-Want to use Design Rails MCP Server in your own project?
+Want to use Design Rails in your own project?
 Check out the [installation instructions](https://designrails.com/#installation) for detailed setup steps.

 ### Quick Setup